GLM Fundamentals

 | Negative Binomial |

-For Binomial overdispersion, MIDAS does not currently support quasi-binomial or Beta-Binomial alternatives.
+For grouped Binomial overdispersion, MIDAS does not currently support quasi-binomial or Beta-Binomial alternatives.
+If the extra dispersion arises from cluster structure, introducing random effects via GLMM is an option.
 When overdispersion is suspected, check the estimated dispersion parameter and consider that standard errors and confidence intervals may be underestimated.

 See also